asen/smg/docs/smg-config.md

 - **maxy**: (maximum Y-value, default None) - a number setting a hard max limit on the Y-axis value of the displayed graphs.

 - **xsort**: (integer, default 0) - When different than 0 SMG will treat that as a request to sort the outputted (on the page) graphs by the average value of the var which (1-based) index is equal to xsort.
 E.g set to 1 to sort by the first variable, 2 for the second etc. Graphs which have less variables than the requested xsort index will remain unsorted.
 Sorting is also described [here](smg.html#concepts-sorting).
+Note that sorting applies after grouping compatible graphs together which can be controlled using the [gb param](#group-by).
+Setting xsort to -1 will only group the graphs together but without any sorting within the groups.

 <a name="hindexes" />